-Love between a therapist and a client is a tricky thing.
 Historically, the fathers of psychology viewed “love” between a therapist and client as a form of transference or countertransference – both labels that imply the felt experience of love is displaced, unreal, or otherwise not valid.
-But as research on effective outcomes of therapy has shifted away from detached and overly clinical analysis towards authentic, attuned, attachment-based therapy, does the dismissal of feeling “love” for a therapist consider reconsideration?
+But as research on effective outcomes of therapy has shifted away from detached and overly clinical analysis towards authentic, attuned, attachment-based therapy, does the dismissal of feeling “love” for a therapist deserve a closer look?

 Love has many nuances and many potential expressions (some of which can be highly problematic in a therapeutic relationship) but the felt experience of love is, to many therapists, a positive sign that the relationship between a client and therapist has a powerful potential to bring healing.